qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/OrganizationApi.md

 - **Accept**: application/json

 <a name="getOrganizationList"></a>
-# **getOrganizationList**
-> List getOrganizationList()

-Returns the list of all organizations.
+## **GET** /organization

 Returns the list of all organizations available in the system.
 The list can be empty.
 Only app users can access this end-point.

 ### Parameters
 This endpoint does not need any parameter.